fluix-dev/site/README.md

-# site
+# Personal Website
-My personal website creating with Django.
+My personal website created with Django, which will soon be re-written with something else.